 The Sub-Adviser provides the fund with portfolio managers who are authorized by the board to execute purchases and sales of securities.
-NIM, as sub-sub-adviser, may also provide the fund with portfolio managers.
 Portfolio managers are compensated by the company that employs them, and are not compensated by the fund.
 The fund's portfolio managers are listed in Part I of this SAI.

-The fund's portfolio managers are employed by NIMNA.
+The fund's portfolio managers are employed by Sarofim & Co.
 The following provides information as of the date of this SAI about the compensation policies for portfolio managers.